andres-lowrie/lang/docs/content/docs/functions/_index.md

 yes_no -> true, false
 ```

-By default, the compiler will create a <a>block</a> around anything on the
+By default, the interpreter will create a <a>block</a> around anything on the
 right hand side of the thin arrow if you don't specify one.

 The only time you're required to specify one (a block) is when you want to be